kyleabeauchamp/autoprotocol-core/README.md

     $ cd autoprotocol-core
     $ python setup.py install

-##Running Protocols
+## Running Protocols

-All protocols in this repository require a separate config file to be passed on the command line in order to run.
+All protocols in this repository require a separate configuration file to be passed on the command line in order to run.
+Templates for the required config file for each protocol are located in the docstring for that protocol.

 For example, to run the Gibson assembly protocol: